laroucol/matlab_MultiRun/README.md

 MultiRun
 ==========

-A tool for running the Hock Melt models with various configurations from a base config file.
+A Matlab tool for facilitating parameter calibration of detim/debam.

 v 0.0.7
 -------